-There are many available modelling methods for predicting metabolism, ranging from empirical methods such as statistical modelling or machine learning to mechanistic approaches like molecular mechanics (MM), molecular dynamics (MD) or even quantum mechanics (QM).
-[84] For a model to be used for in silico screening, it must be fast; thus, empirical models, which are fast and relatively easy to set up (if one has enough data), should be preferred.
-The downsides of such models are that often, there are not enough data to train the model, and even where there are sufficient data, the models are non-transferable and qualitative.
-In cases where data is sparse, researchers may look towards models built using mechanistic methods.
+Modeling Drug Metabolism.
+There are many available modeling methods for predicting metabolism, ranging from empirical methods such as statistical modeling or machine learning to mechanistic approaches like molecular mechanics (MM), molecular dynamics (MD) or even quantum mechanics (QM).84 For a model to be used for in silico screening, it must be fast; thus, empirical models, which are fast and relatively easy to set up (if one has enough data), should be preferred.
+The downsides of such models are that often, there are not enough data to train the model, and even where there are sufficient data, the models are nontransferable and qualitative.
+In cases where data is sparse, researchers may look toward models built using mechanistic methods.
 Such models can be built on smaller data sets, are more transferable due to the model's underlying physical principles and can be quantitative.
 The downside of such models is the execution time, which, even with modest methods, can be too long for practical use.

-A different manner of differentiating between computational techniques for predicting metabolism is to divide them into two distinct categories: ligand-based and structure-based models.
-In the former, structures and properties of known substrate or non-substrate compounds are modelled to develop structure-activity relationships.
+A different method of differentiating between computational techniques for predicting metabolism is to divide them into two distinct categories: ligand-based and structure-based models.
+In the former, structures and properties of known substrate or nonsubstrate compounds are modeled to develop structure-activity relationships.
 The second approach focuses on the structure of the metabolizing enzyme, its known reaction mechanisms, and its interactions with substrates.
-Structure-based methods include docking, [85] molecular dynamics simulations, [86, 87] and QM/MM methods.
-[88, 1]
+Structure-based methods include docking,85 molecular dynamics simulations,^{86,87} and QM/MM methods.^{1,88}

 In this work, we have chosen the ligand-based method since the available evidence suggests that structure-based methods, at present, have diminishing gains in accuracy and incur higher computational costs.
-Furthermore, we combine elements from the empirical modelling methods with elements from the mechanistic approaches to derive reactivity-accessibility models, which achieve a balance between computational cost and accuracy for modelling metabolism and have been used successfully by the authors of the current work [1] and others [89, 90].
-The reactivity-accessibility approach divides the metabolism of a compound into two parts - reactivity, which describes the pure reactivity of the potential SoM and accessibility, which captures the accessibility of potential SoM to the catalytic centre within the active site of the protein.
+Furthermore, we combine elements from the empirical modeling methods with elements from the mechanistic approaches to derive reactivity-accessibility models, which achieve a balance between computational cost and accuracy for modeling metabolism and have been used successfully by the authors of the current work1 and others.^{89,90} The reactivity-accessibility approach divides the metabolism of a compound into two parts-reactivity, which describes the pure reactivity of the potential SoM, and accessibility, which captures the accessibility of potential SoM to the catalytic center within the active site of the protein.
 The reactivity of a site is accounted for by calculating the activation energy of the rate-determining step of the corresponding reaction.
 This is a physical property, calculated using fundamental and empirical physical constants, and as such can be applied to any molecule.
 Furthermore, these models use the whole substrate to account for long-range electronic effects, which can play an important role in determining the reactivity of sites within a molecule.
 This gives the model a good domain of applicability compared with a purely statistical model, for which the domain of applicability is limited by the compound structures used to train the model.
-Previous studies have shown the activation energy is an important descriptor of whether a potential SoM will be metabolised experimentally.
-[1]

-The rationale being that rate of a reaction is related to the activation energy by the Arrhenius equation.
-[91] Since the reaction centre is conserved across all isoforms of an enzyme class, the activation energy calculation is not dependent on the isoform, and the activation energy depends only on the substrate.
+Previous studies have shown that activation energy is an important descriptor of whether a potential SoM will be metabolized experimentally.1 The rationale is that rate of a reaction is related to the activation energy by the Arrhenius equation.91 Since the reaction center is conserved across all isoforms of an enzyme class, the activation energy calculation is not dependent on the isoform, and the activation energy depends only on the substrate.